armannphd/leaflet-challenge/README.md

 Below is a snapshot of an expected output of the map.

 The legend shown represents depth of the earthquake.
-Sizes of the circles are indicative the magnitude.
+Sizes of the circles are indicative of the magnitude.